emqx/emqx-docs/en_US/security/authz/http.md

 When performing publish/subscribe authentication, EMQX Broker will use the current client information and initiate a user-configured ACL authorization query request to query the client's authorization data on the HTTP server.

-## superuser Request
+## Superuser Request

-Check whether the client is a super user at first.
-If the client is a super user, the ACL query will be skipped.
+Check whether the client is a superuser at first.
+If the client is a superuser, the ACL query will be skipped.

 ```bash
 # etc/plugins/emqx_auth_http.conf